-An organization or company will never be successful without knowing their target market and who purchases their products or services.
-Finding this demographic should be one of your top priorities.
-All efforts are wasted if you don’t have any customers.
-Consequently, your target market is only reason for your existence.
+Your organization will never be successful without finding your target market and who purchases their products or services.
+Identifying the main segments of your audience should be one of your top priorities.

 Let’s look closely at the process of finding your target market.